tomhendra/courses/README.md

 ## Index of courses

 1.  **[FreeCodeCamp](1-free-code-camp)**\
     Basic tuition with projects to build.
-Great for beginners getting their feet wet!

 2.  **[Udemy: The Modern JavaScript Bootcamp](2-modern-javascript-bootcamp)**\
     Excellent foundational course with Andrew Mead.
-This made JavaScript start to 'click' for me.

 3.  **[Udemy: JavaScript Algorithms and Data Structures Masterclass](3-algorithms-and-data-structures)**\
-    To gain some computer science knowledge and be concious of software performance early on, I took 2 months getting stuck into Algorithms and Data Structures with Colt Steele.
+    2 months of Algorithms and Data Structures with Colt Steele to gain knowledge of some computer science topics and analyse software performance.

 4.  **[Udemy: Advanced CSS & Sass](4-advanced-css-and-sass)**\
-    This course goes in-depth and teaches some interesting CSS tricks & techniques.
+    Some useful CSS techniques & tricks learned through project building.

 5.  **[Udemy: The Complete Junior to Senior Web Developer Roadmap](5-complete-junior-to-senior-web-developer)**\
     To gain a high level view of product development as a whole, and an understanding of how the different pieces of a modern production application fit together.

 6.  **[Udemy: Advanced JavaScript Concepts](6-advanced-javascript-concepts)**\
-    Deeper into JavaScript.
-Andrei Neagoie is an excellent teacher with a successful background.
-His teaching style has a way of making topics stick.
+    Deeper into JavaScript building on the 2 pillars of closure and prototypal inheritance.

 7.  **[Udemy: The Complete React Web Developer Course (with Redux)](7-complete-react-web-developer)**\
     Only after having a core understanding of JavaScript did I start to explore React.
 This course is taught using class based components with hooks as an additional extra.

 8.  **[Frontend Masters: Introduction to Gatsby](8-gatsby-intro)**\
-     Gatsby intro with Jason Lengstorf (of Gatsby at the time of recording).
-I used this is as a starting point to develop my portfolio website & blog.
+     Gatsby intro with Jason Lengstorf (who worked for Gatsby at the time of recording).
+I used this is as a starting point to develop my portfolio website & blog v1.0.

 9.  **[Udemy: TypeScript: The Complete Developer's Guide 2020](9-typescript-complete-developers-guide)**\
     TypeScript is an in demand skill used for catching errors during development, and this course with Stephen Grider goes in-depth with 24.5 hours of video content.